npaez/electron-draggable-bar/README.md

 > **Note:** This extension was only tested on Linux and it's possible to work on Windows (not tested yet).
             For OSX users, please use [kapetan's electron-drag](https://github.com/kapetan/electron-drag).

-> **Note2:** The current version is based on Angular directives.
+> **Note:** The current version is based on Angular.
 For a pure javascript implementation check the [old-dist folder](https://github.com/npaez/electron-draggable-bar/tree/master/old-dist)

 ## News